-a.
+- a.
 Where a programmed project or project phase will not be ready for allocation as programmed in the current fiscal year, Caltrans shall request an extension of the allocation deadline.
-Pursuant to Section 52 of these Guidelines, Caltrans is prohibited from submitting a SHOPP amendment for a programmed project or project phase that is programmed in the current fiscal year.
+Pursuant to Section 52 of these Guidelines, Caltrans is prohibited from submitting a SHOPP amendment for a programmed project or project phase that is programmed in the current fiscal year. - b.

-- b.
 Acceptable time extensions are identified as: - Allocation Time Extension An extension of the allowable time for a phase to be allocated beyond the end of the fiscal year in which the phase is programmed. - SHOPP Pre-Construction Completion Time Extension An extension of the allowable time for a pre-construction phase (PA&ED, PS&E, or Right of Way Support) to complete expenditures beyond the required 36 months or longer as approved at the time of allocation. - Contract Award Time Extension An extension of the allowable time to award the construction contract beyond the required six months. - SHOPP Construction Completion Time Extension An extension of the allowable time to complete the construction contract beyond the required 36 months or longer as approved at the time of allocation.
-Approval of a SHOPP Construction Completion Time Extension shall serve as approval to extend both Construction Capital and Construction Support. - c.
-The Commission may allow a one-time extension of up to 20-months for unforeseen and extraordinary circumstance beyond the control of Caltrans and only for the period of delay directly attributable to the extraordinary circumstance. - d.
-Except for the allocation of funds and the award of a construction contract, the request to extend the deadline for any of the above must be approved by the Commission prior to the expiration date, otherwise the funds will lapse.
+Approval of a SHOPP Construction Completion Time Extension shall serve as approval to extend both Construction Capital and Construction Support.

+- c.
+The Commission may allow a one-time extension of up to 20-months for unforeseen and extraordinary circumstances beyond the control of Caltrans and only for the period of delay directly attributable to the extraordinary circumstance.
+Exceptions to the one-time extension may be considered on a case-by-case basis for risks that materialize after approval of the initial time extension (e.g. extreme weather events, declared disasters and emergencies, etc.), and will only be allowed for durations that would keep the total additional time within the 20-month limit. - d.
+Except for the allocation of funds and the award of a construction contract, the request to extend the deadline for any of the above must be submitted to the Commission prior to the expiration date, otherwise the funds will lapse.
 For allocation of funds, the time extension must be approved by the Commission by June 30th of the year the funds are programmed, otherwise the funds will lapse.
 For the award of the construction contract, the time extension must be approved by the Commission within one Commission meeting after expiration, otherwise the funds will lapse. - e.
-The extension request should describe the specific circumstances that justify the extension and identify the delay directly attributable to that circumstance.
+Allocation time extensions greater than 12 months should be submitted to the Commission for approval by the May Commission meeting of the year the funds are programmed. - f.
+Time extension requests should describe the unforeseen and extraordinary circumstances that justify the extension and identify the delay directly attributable to that circumstance.